-Verde Valley Medical Center Pre-Hospital Care Department will provide pre-hospital education in the form of run review/lecture, skill labs, and agency based run reviews.
+Verde Valley Medical Center Pre-Hospital Care Department will provide pre-hospital education in the form of skill labs, didactic and practical education, and scheduled individual crew training.
 These opportunities will be provided within a calendar year.
 VVMC will provide training for any new ADHS approved treatment, protocol, skill or drug at the approval of Medical Direction.
-This policy will also spell out educational requirements based on the providers' employment status with an agency.